How to Install Matomo with Nginx on Ubuntu

 Understanding UFW Profiles for Nginx

-Before delving into specific configurations, it’s essential to understand the available UFW profiles for Nginx.
-Each profile caters to different requirements of web server operation.
+Before configuring specific rules, it is essential to understand the available UFW profiles for Nginx.
+Each profile serves different requirements:

 • Nginx HTTP: This profile opens port 80, which is used for standard, unencrypted web traffic.